-I recently completed a Ph.D. in English at the University of Connecticut, where my research and teaching interests include nineteenth- and twentieth-century American literature, materialist feminism, literary recovery, and labor history.
+I recently completed a PhD in English at the University of Connecticut, where my research and teaching interests include nineteenth- and twentieth-century American literature, feminist theory, literary recovery, and labor history.
 I also hold an MA in American Studies and a BA in English and American Literature.
-My scholarship has appeared in or is forthcoming from Signs, Legacy, and The Journal of American Studies, among others.
+My scholarship has appeared in Signs, Legacy, and The Journal of American Studies, among other journals.

 To access my curriculum vitae, click here.